LumePart/Explo/README.md

 #### Binary

 Make sure ffmpeg and yt-dlp are installed on the system and accessible via $PATH.
-Alternatively, you can specify their paths in the local.env file.
+Alternatively, you can specify their paths in the ``.env`` file.

 1. Download the [latest release](https://github.com/LumePart/Explo/releases/latest) and ensure it's executable
 2. Make a ``.env`` file in the same directory as the binary and configure it ([refer to sample.env](https://github.com/LumePart/Explo/blob/main/sample.env) for options)